Specialist Resource Bases (SRBs)

 Speech, language and communication bases are for children in the 4-7 age range who:

-- Have significant speech language and communication needs
+- Have a primary need of speech language and communication

-- Have been assessed and referred by a Speech and Language Therapist (SALT)
+- Have been assessed and referred by an NHS Speech and Language Therapist (SALT)

 - Need intensive speech and language therapy integrated into the curriculum